DBT Journal 101

 My DBT Journal is an accompanying workbook for those using Dialectical Behavior Therapy (DBT) to address problems related to behavioral dysregulation.
 If you are finding that our emotions constantly disrupt your ability keep relationships, and make decisions that are in your best interest, or you just cannot maintain a steady way of living and thinking, then DBT may be for you.
 You can click here to learn more about DBT and how to enroll in our therapy groups and counseling to address these very upsetting experiences.
 Once enrolled, this book is added to the teaching material and will maximize your ability to incorporate the skills into your life.
 This workbook provides the space to use reflective writing and self-observation to clarify your focus on applying the skills and rehearsing a new way of thinking to foster and cultivate new behaviors and thus build a life worth living.

-Below are instructions on how to use each page to help you utililze every aspect of its design to practice the skills in everyday life.
+Below are instructions on how to use each page to help you utilize every aspect of its design to practice the skills in everyday life.

 The workbook pages can be purchased separately so that you can build the journal that works for you.
 Each worksheet targets different ways of practicing skills, monitoring behaviors and reviewing progress.
 After purchasing the beginners package you can re-order the worksheets that work for you.
 The binding discs enable you to insert and remove pages whenever needed, keeping important pages in place for reminders and reinforcements.